Waivz AI Governance Statement

 Client-side file parsing.
 Uploaded files (XLSX, CSV) are parsed entirely in the advisor's browser using SheetJS, a JavaScript spreadsheet library.
 The raw file never leaves the browser and is never transmitted to a server.

 Automatic PII detection and exclusion.
-During field mapping, the system identifies columns containing Social Security numbers and excludes them before any data is mapped or transmitted.
-SSN columns are flagged in the interface with a shield indicator: "Skipped — SSNs are never mapped or transmitted."
+During field mapping, the system identifies columns containing Social Security numbers and excludes their values before any data is mapped or transmitted, including the field-detection step.

 Advisor-visible privacy disclosure.
-Before initiating AI analysis, the advisor sees a privacy summary confirming what is and is not transmitted (e.g., "No SSNs transmitted · No first names · Zero Data Retention").
+Before initiating AI analysis, the advisor sees a privacy summary confirming what is and is not transmitted (for example, that no Social Security numbers and no first names are sent, and that uploaded data is not stored by Waivz after the session).

 No persistent storage of uploaded files.
 Uploaded census data exists only in the browser session.
 When the browser tab is closed, the data is gone.
 There is no server-side copy of the original uploaded file.